 In less time than it takes to order and bring home take-out, you can pan-fry tofu until crisp, simmer broccoli florets, and bring them together with a lightly sweet soy and sesame sauce (which is generous enough to spoon over rice).
 Whether you're cooking vegetarian or gluten-free, or you just want a healthy choice, this one's a keeper for weeknight dinners.
 The recipe is a Yummly original created by Sara Mellas.

-- Drain any water from package of tofu.
+- Drain any water from the package of tofu.
 Wrap the block of tofu in 3-4 layers of paper towels, tucking in the sides so the block is fully wrapped.
-Set on a work surface, place a heavy-bottomed pan on top of the block, and let it sit for at least 30 minutes.
-(Pro Tip: Pressing water from the tofu helps it keep its shape and get extra crisp during cooking.)
+Set on a work surface, place a heavy-bottomed pan on top of the block, and let sit for at least 30 minutes.

-- Make the sauce: Mince garlic and finely grate ginger.
-Whisk together water and cornstarch in a medium mixing bowl until cornstarch is fully dissolved.
-Add tamari, brown sugar, rice vinegar, sesame oil, garlic, ginger, and crushed red pepper (if using).
+- To make the sauce: Mince the garlic and finely grate the ginger.
+Whisk together the water and cornstarch in a medium mixing bowl until cornstarch is fully dissolved.
+Add the tamari, brown sugar, rice vinegar, sesame oil, garlic, ginger, and crushed red pepper (if using).
 Set sauce aside.
-Thinly slice scallions and set aside.
+Thinly slice the scallions and set aside.

 - Unwrap tofu and discard paper towels.
-Cut tofu into rectangles approximately 1 inch long, 3/4 inch wide, and 1/2 inch thick.
-Put tofu in a large bowl and sprinkle with salt, black pepper, and cornstarch.
-Toss with a flexible spatula to coat.
+Cut the tofu into rectangles approximately 1-inch long, 3/4-inch wide, and 1/2-inch thick.
+Transfer tofu to a large bowl and sprinkle with the salt, black pepper, and cornstarch.
+Toss with a spatula to coat.

 Unlock full nutritional details with subscription